Alex Wyse: Career

 Wyse's other work includes co-writing the book, lyrics, and music for A Commercial Jingle For Regina Comet, which played off-Broadway at the Daryl Roth Theater in 2021.
-And in December of 2023, Wyse starred in the solo musical “Picking Up Speed” off-Broadway at Royal Family Productions, for which he wrote the book, music, and lyrics.
+And in December 2023, Wyse starred in the solo musical "Picking Up Speed" off-Broadway at Royal Family Productions, for which he wrote the book, music, and lyrics.

+Wyse has also participated in multiple workshops and readings, including the role of Jimmy in The Last Smoker in America in 2009 at the New York Musical Theatre Festival.
+In May 2014, he read the role of Jared Kleinman for the first reading of Dear Evan Hansen.